-Once an individual has been determined eligible within a closed priority category by the Vocational Rehabilitation Counselor, the individual will receive notification through the counselor in writing of:
+Once an individual has been determined eligible and assigned to a closed priority category by the Vocational Rehabilitation Counselor, the individual will receive notification through the counselor in writing of:

-The individual's assignment to a particular category;

-The priority categories currently being served;

-The individual's right to appeal the category assignment and the availability of the Client Assistance Program (CAP);

-Information and referral services; and
+- 1. The individual's assignment to a particular category; - 2.
+The priority categories currently being served; - 3.
+The individual's right to appeal the category assignment and the availability of the Client Assistance Program (CAP); - 4.
+Information and referral services; and - 5.
+The individual is informed that they have been placed on a wait list until the time the agency is able to provide them with services. - 6.
+The contact information of their counselor so they may request additional information.

-The individual is given the option to be placed on a waiting list by date of application until such a time the priority category can be opened, and the individual employment plan can be developed and initiated.